 2- Remove The Old Zipper

 If it is hard for you to remember all the anchoring points, take a picture.
-This will help you to replace the zipper correctly, or if you are in a rush and don’t have time to replace the zipper in one sitting, you can come back any time, and with the help of pictures, you can continue replacing.
+It will help you replace the zipper correctly, or if you are in a rush and don’t have time to replace the zipper in one sitting, you can come back any time, and with the help of pictures, you can continue replacing it.

-Also, you will want to replace the new zipper accurately so that it stays in the right place and lasts a long time.
+Also, you will want to replace the new zipper accurately to stay in the right place and last a long time.

 3- Place The New Zipper

 After placing the zipper, press the seams flat with the help of iron before this step.
 To put your new zipper, open it, and first align one side.